Join 60+ Volunteers to Recreate History

-All new members that join us start off representing lowly peasants and the Anglo-Saxon Fyrd who would be conscripted into service in times of need.
+All new members that join us start off representing lowly peasants and members of a Levy or leiðangr who would be conscripted into service in times of need.
 They represent the vast majority of people in the Viking-Age.
 This also acts as a sort of probationary period, where you can get used to the group, the way we work and to see if we are right for you.
 It also helps to keep cost of the hobby down while you are finding your feet.

 Our weekly training mainly covers practice for our un-choreographed combat displays, a mix of competitive fighting rooted in historical martial-arts and performing arts skills needed to engage an audience.
 We also run talks (sometimes with guest speakers) on Viking history and 'how-to' sessions for crafts such as sewing your first kit.

 Public events are where we put everything we've learnt together for the enjoyment of the audience.
 Over a weekend, or even a single day, we unload our van, set up our camp, perform for the audience, and pack away and go home — mucking in together!

 Having attended training and participated in events, there will be a special ceremony where you will be awarded a new rank, and the ability to work on developing your own impression of Viking-age life.
 What this means is that you are ready to take the next steps in Viking re-enactment by choosing a particular Viking-age persona and then accumulating clothing and equipment above the basic peasant outfit (though this will still serve you going forward).